CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 Once that is done, save a snapshot of the volume prior to deleting the cluster, to update the run scripts.

-Results from the Parallel Cluster Started with the EBS Volume software from input data copied to /fsx from S3 Bucket
+Results from the Parallel Cluster Started with the pre-installed software with the input data copied to /fsx from S3 Bucket

 Output: